 Mix it up.
 If you're an author, ask your followers what they think of the name you picked for your new character.
 Show that there's a human behind the username.

 2. Zero Interaction

 This is the biggest mistake I see people making in social media.
 Your account is not a podium used to preach to the masses.
 If someone asks a question...answer it!
 You ask for input and someone gives it?
 Thank them!
 Show people you appreciate them reading and taking the time to interact with you.
 Unless you are Justin Bieber with millions of followers, there's no excuse for ignoring your follower base, but even HE talks to people.

-This is big on Twitter, but there are similar ways of doing this on Facebook and G+.
+This is big on Twitter, but there are similar ways of doing this on Facebook.
 If I follow someone and get a macro message in my inbox trying to sell something?
-That’s an automatic unfollow/defriend.
+That's an automatic unfollow/defriend.
 It shows that you see your followers as nothing but a marketing pool.
-They are, but I liken automated messages to meeting someone in person and, while you’re still shaking their hand, shoving your book/music into their face and screaming, “BUY IT!”
+They are, but I liken automated messages to meeting someone in person and, while you're still shaking their hand, shoving your book/music into their face and screaming, "BUY IT!"

 Don't do this.

 4. Talking about hot button topics on a professional account.